Climate change in Arizona: Snowpack

-"As the climate warms, less precipitation falls as snow, and more snow melts during the winter.
+According to the United States Environmental Protection Agency (EPA) "As the climate warms, less precipitation falls as snow, and more snow melts during the winter.
 That decreases snowpack—the amount of snow that accumulates over the winter.
 Since the 1950s, the snowpack has been decreasing in Arizona, as well as most mountainous areas in the Colorado River Basin.
 Diminishing snowpack can decrease water supplies and shorten the season for skiing and other forms of winter tourism and recreation".

 Water availability

-"The changing climate is likely to increase the need for water but reduce the supply.
+According to the EPA "The changing climate is likely to increase the need for water but reduce the supply.
 Rising temperatures increase the rate at which water evaporates (or transpires) into the air from soils, plants, and surface waters.
 Irrigated farmland would thus need more water.
 But less water is likely to be available, because precipitation is unlikely to increase enough to make up for the additional water lost to evaporation.
 Annual precipitation has decreased in Arizona during the last century, and it may continue to decrease.
 So soils are likely to be drier, and periods without rain are likely to become longer, making droughts more severe".

-"The decline in snowpack could further limit the supply of water for some purposes.
+According to the EPA "The decline in snowpack could further limit the supply of water for some purposes.
 Mountain snowpacks are natural reservoirs.
 They collect the snow that falls during winter and release water when the snow melts during spring and summer.
 Over the past 50 years, the snowpack throughout the Colorado River Basin has been melting earlier in the year (see map on back page).
 Dams capture most meltwater and retain it for use later in the year.
 But upstream of these reservoirs, less water is available during droughts for ecosystems, fish, water-based recreation, and landowners who draw water directly from a flowing river".

 Wildfires

-Climate change contributes to increased frequency of fire in the western United States.
+Climate change contributes to increased frequency of wildfire in the western United States.
 From 1984 to 2015, climate change doubled the amount of land area burned by wildfire in the western United States.
 Climate change makes wildfires more likely by drying forests.
 Wildfires have numerous negative impacts on human health by worsening air quality, which contributes to respiratory issues, heart problems, and more.

 Changing Landscapes

-"The combination of more fires and drier conditions may expand deserts and otherwise change parts of Arizona’s landscape.
+According to the EPA "The combination of more fires and drier conditions may expand deserts and otherwise change parts of Arizona's landscape.
 Many plants and animals living in arid lands are already near the limits of what they can tolerate.
 A warmer and drier climate would generally extend the Sonoran and Chihuahuan deserts to higher elevations and expand their geographic ranges.
 In some cases, native vegetation may persist and delay or prevent expansion of the desert.
 In other cases, fires or livestock grazing may accelerate the conversion of grassland to desert in response to a changing climate.
 For similar reasons, some forests may change to desert or grassland".